 Instructional librarians collaborate with faculty to help develop the academic research skills and confidence students need to successfully navigate the increasingly complex world of information.
 Your liaison librarian can work with you to help integrate information literacy objectives into your curricula, or provide one-off instructional sessions ranging from basic library orientation to advanced course-specific sessions tailored to the specific content of individual classes.

 Our instruction is informed by the Association of College & Research Libraries' (ACRL) Framework for Information Literacy.
-Library instruction can take a variety of forms: lectures, workshops, one-on-one meetings, or distance sessions held over web conferencing.
+Library instruction can take a variety of delivery formats, including online, and forms: lectures, workshops, one-on-one meetings.
 For more information, please contact the liaison librarian for your subject area and campus.

 - Library Orientation

 - Library orientation sessions introduce first-year students to the library, and to the basic general techniques of library and information research.